My Little Red Book: Recording

-Manfred Mann were ordered to the EMI Studio in London by United Artists after being told that "Burt, Angie and Hal" would be present there.
-The recording session for "My Little Red Book" was booked amidst sessions for their second album Mann Made (1965) and as a result were not paid for by Manfred Mann's British label His Master's Voice, but rather by United Artists.
-The session, which was held on April 27, 1965, was towards the end of the three week deadline presented to Bacharach and David, which according to Serene Dominic led to the initial version recorded during that session being "lackluster" due to the rushed nature of it.
-She claims it lacks anything characteristic of Manfred Mann besides "Paul Jones" edgy vocals, which meant that the version was relatively barebones.
+Manfred Mann were scheduled to appear at the EMI Studio in London by United Artists after being told that "Burt, Angie and Hal" would be present there.
+The recording session for "My Little Red Book" was booked amid sessions for their second album Mann Made (1965) so they were paid for by United Artists instead of Manfred Mann's British label His Master's Voice.
+The session, which was held on April 27, 1965, was towards the end of the three week deadline presented to Bacharach and David, which according to Serene Dominic led to the initial version recorded during that session being "lackluster" because of the rushed nature of it.
+She states it lacks anything characteristic of Manfred Mann besides "Paul Jones" edgy, rough vocals, which meant that the version was relatively simple in terms of overdubbing.
 The first version recorded by the group is the one which appeared in What's New Pussycat?.
-On the contrary, Jones claims that the movie version was recorded after the single version of the song.
+Jones disagreed, saying that the movie version was recorded after the single version of the song.

-Nonetheless, a second, more refined version of the song was recorded during the same session which according to drummer Mike Hugg was due to the fact the group saw problems with the "movie version" of the song, which in his words was due to the fact that they were unable to capture an "American feel on the record.
-This second version of the song is thus much more refined, and features overdubbed organ, along with a "distinctive flute riff" by guitarist Mike Vickers, which mirrored the song's organ riff.
-Vickers additionally overdubbed saxophone on this version in order to give it more dept.
+A second, more refined version of the song was recorded during the same session which according to drummer Mike Hugg was because the group saw problems with the "movie version" of the song, which in his words was because they were unable to capture an "American feel on the record.
+This second version of the song is thus much more refined, and features overdubbed organ, along with a flute passage by guitarist Mike Vickers, which mirrored the song's organ riff.
+Vickers additionally overdubbed saxophone on this version in order to give it more depth.

 Due to Bacharach's perfectionism the band found working on the song extremely difficult.
-Allegedly, Jones had to re-record his vocal track about 19 times due to Bacharach being dissatisfied with several of them.
-Vickers also had trouble figuring out the chords for the song, while bass guitarist Tom McGuinness was the only band member to understand Bacharach's songwriting.
-An anectode about the song's recording is that Bacharach himself played piano on the song.
-According to group keyboardist Manfred Mann, the piano chords of the songs were "too strident" which meant that "Bacharach deposited himself behind the piano and pounded it and Mann to submission".
+Allegedly, Jones had to re-record his vocal track about 19 times because of Bacharach being dissatisfied with several of them.
+Vickers also had trouble figuring out the chords for the song, while Bacharach found bass guitarist Tom McGuinness to be the only member that understood his songwriting.
+On the song's recording, Bacharach himself played piano.
+According to group keyboardist Manfred Mann, the piano chords of the songs were "too strident" which meant that Bacharach sat behind the piano and "pounded it and Mann to submission".
 In an interview with Greg Russo, Mann would elaborate that Bacharach wanted Mann to play the piano on beat "without accent" which he found too difficult; this resulted in Bacharach gradually forcing him off the piano until Bacharach stated "why don't I play it and you'll tell me if it sounds OK".